shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 10. Accenture V360 Awards in Innovation Nominee (4x)
 11. Accenture Fortune 100 Best Companies to Work For in the US (6x), Top 10 (3x)
 12. Avanade Best Baker
-13. Avanade We Believe Everyone Counts Super Hero Award
+13. Avanade We Believe Everyone Counts Super Hero
-14. Avanade We Deliver with Excellence Super Hero Award
+14. Avanade We Deliver with Excellence Super Hero
 15. Avanade Top 5 in Innovation
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________